 2) Excessive cardio can actually block fat burn and slow your metabolism.

 High amounts of cardio stimulate the production of the stress hormone known as cortisol.
 Unfortunately, cortisol production also blocks fat burn.
 (From a purely evolutionary perspective, this makes sense.
 When the body goes into panic mode, the first biological instinct is to preserve our fat-stores in order to conserve energy).

 So where does the energy come from if you’re eating at a caloric deficit (so you can lose weight) and you run like crazy?
 Your body reacts by slowing your metabolism to compensate.
-Now you feel tired and sluggish, even when you’re not running — and the food you eat is more likely to be stored as fat, rather than used as energy.
+Now you feel tired and sluggish, even when you’re not running because the food you eat is more likely to be stored as fat, rather than used as energy.

-It’s a viscous cycle!!!!!!!
+It’s a viscous cycle!

 Running is hard enough without having your body working against you — but if you’re eating at a caloric deficit (which is required, if you intend to burn fat), then your body is, by definition, performing sub-optimally.

 Eating the correct balance of calories, carbs, fats, and protein is the secret to achieving optimal running performance.
-Unfortunately, that’s mutually incompatible with “dieting for weight loss”.
+Unfortunately, that’s mutually incompatible with dieting for weight loss.